AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## CST_Picker

-This script aims to classfiy nasal microbiome samples (**based on a literature defention not in an unsupervised fashion**).
-Therefore, in each sample the scripts see the most dominant species in each sample.
+This script aims to classify nasal microbiome samples (**based on a literature definition not in an unsupervised fashion**).
+Therefore, in each sample, the scripts see the most dominant species in each sample.

-**And if this dominat species is**
+**And if this dominant species is**

 _S. aureus_  ---> we conclude CST1

-Species belongs to Enterobacteriaceae family --> we conclude CST2
+Species belong to Enterobacteriaceae family --> we conclude CST2

 _S. epidermidis_ --> we conclude CST3

-Species belong to Cutibacterium genus --> we conclude CST4
+Species belong to the Cutibacterium genus --> we conclude CST4

-Species belong Corynebacterium genus --> we conclude CST5
+Species belong to Corynebacterium genus --> we conclude CST5

 Species belong Moraxella genus -->  we conclude CST6

-Species belong Dolosigranulum genus -->  we conclude CST7
+Species belong to Dolosigranulum genus -->  we conclude CST7

 if something else, then we concluded that is unclassified

 ## Installation and Usage

-Any case, You need Python3 with (pandas, seaborn, matplotlib and argparse packages)
+In any case, You need Python3 with (pandas, seaborn, matplotlib, and argparse packages)

 >>> If you are qiime2 user